eonist/eonist.github.io/_posts/_2021-06-12-Concurrency-in-swift.md

 // 🏀

 ### DispatchWorkItem
-- Ability to cancel tasks in the queue
+- Ability to cancel many tasks in the queue
 - Simpler than NsOperationQueue
-- Can be used for Search trotting for instance
+- Can be built for Search trotting functionality for instance
 // 🏀

 ### NSOperationQueue